By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 Detecting when the user switches tabs and communicating this to the

-component -
+Logiccomponent -

 Determining how to parse commands on the end of

-given which tab is selected.
+Logicgiven which tab is selected.

 In our implementation, we first separate the parsing of commands for different features by delegating them to their

-, keeps track of all FeatureParser
+respective FeatureParser parsers.
+The main parser, IchiFundParser, keeps track of all FeatureParser objects, as

-that is currently in use.
+well as the FeatureParser that is currently in use.

 This is illustrated in the object diagram below:

-, which checks if it is a valid command, and passes the
+Otherwise, it passes the command to currentParserManager, which checks if it is a valid command, and passes the

-arguments to the appropriate Parser
+arguments to the appropriate Parser.

-.
+What remains is determining when to change currentParserManager.
 Here, we support 3 modes of tab switching:

 -